online-ml/river/docs/releases/unreleased.md

 ## tree

 - Fix a bug in `tree.splitter.NominalSplitterClassif` that generated a mismatch between the number of existing tree branches and the number of tracked branches.

+## utils

+- `utils.TimeRolling` now works correctly if two samples with the same timestamp are added in a row.